aangfanboy/pindown/README.md

 # How to download images from Pinterest? #

 1. Open pindown.py
 2. Program gonna ask you to what you want to do.
-You can download images with search word or link
+You can download images with search word or board link
-3. Enter search word or link, whatever you want.
+3. Enter search word or board link, whatever you want.
 Then enter how mony images do you want.
 4. Then program will open browser as a headless, you can check the progress from console.

 ### Attention Here PLS ###